Discover What is FHIR - and How to Easily Make Your Data Available

 And now, with the advent of the Fast Healthcare Interoperability Resources (FHIR) standard, developed on top of HL7, healthcare data interoperability is easier to implement.
 For example, Apple’s iPhone Health App accesses FHIR-compliant medical records.

-By sharing information at the data (not document) level, patients won’t have to enter the same data over and over again for each Provider they visit, and Providers, including physicians, will have patient data precisely when they need it within existing workflows.
+So by sharing information at the data (not document) level, patients won’t have to enter the same data over and over again for each Provider they visit.
+And Providers — including physicians — will have patient data precisely when they need it within existing workflows.

 A Controversial Change